Azure/Cloud-Katana/_sources/deploy/azure/arm.md

 ## Grant Permissions to Managed Identity

-Once the managed identity is created, we need to grant all the required permissions to register new Azure AD applications and grant permissions to the dpeloyment managed identity.
+Once the managed identity is created, we need to grant all the required permissions to register new Azure AD applications and grant permissions to the deployment managed identity.
 The following permissions must be granted:

 * `Application.ReadWrite.All`: Allows the calling app to create, and manage (read, update, update application secrets and delete) applications and service principals without a signed-in user.
 * `AppRoleAssignment.ReadWrite.All`: Allows the app to manage permission grants for application permissions to any API (including Microsoft Graph) and application assignments for any app, without a signed-in user.